nipafx/nipafx.dev/content/articles/2015-10-05-apache-jmeter-tutorial.md

 date: 2015-10-05
 slug: apache-jmeter-tutorial
 canonicalUrl: http://blog.disy.net/jmeter-tutorial/
+canonicalText: "This is a crossposting of [my article on Disy's Tech-Blog](http://blog.disy.net/jmeter-tutorial/) - thanks for letting me write it on company time, folks!
+Also thanks to my colleagues [Boris Terzic](http://boristerzic.com) and Karsten Schnitter for pointing out problematic and missing bits.
+Still, all errors are of course mine."
 description: "Want to load test your web app?
 Then you should know about Apache JMeter!
 This JMeter tutorial explains the basics and how to create & execute a test plan."
 intro: "Want to load test your web app?
 Then you should know about Apache JMeter!
 This tutorial helps you to get to know JMeter, create a test plan and execute it."
 searchKeywords: "JMeter Tutorial"